2018 West Tyrone by-election

-A by-election was held in the UK Parliament constituency of West Tyrone on 3 May 2018, following the resignation of Barry McElduff, who had been the Member of Parliament (MP) since 2017.
-McElduff had become embroiled in a social media controversy which had resulted in his suspension from Sinn Féin on 8 January.
-He announced his resignation on 15 January 2018.
+A by-election for the United Kingdom parliamentary constituency of West Tyrone was held on 3 May 2018, following the resignation of incumbent Sinn Féin (Note: McElduff was suspended from Sinn Féin on 8 January 2018; he was an independent for the last week of his term before he resigned on 15 January.)
+MP Barry McElduff who became embroiled in a controversy over a video he posted on Twitter making a joke about the Kingsmill massacre on its anniversary.
+The by-election was won by Sinn Féin candidate Órfhlaith Begley, who held the seat with a slightly reduced majority.

-This was the first by-election held during the 57th UK Parliament, which was elected in the 2017 general election.
-It was the first Parliamentary by-election held in Northern Ireland since the Mid Ulster by-election in 2013.
-Sinn Féin candidate Órfhlaith Begley held the seat with a slightly reduced majority, compared to the June 2017 snap election.
+This was the first of five by-elections held during the 2017–2019 parliament.

 Background

 On 5 January 2018, sitting MP Barry McElduff tweeted a video of himself in a shop with a loaf of Kingsmill bread on his head, asking where the shop kept its bread.
 As it coincided with the 42nd anniversary of the Kingsmill massacre—where republicans murdered ten Protestant civilians—unionists accused him of mocking the massacre and the video was widely criticised, including by nationalists.
 Democratic Unionist Party (DUP) leader Arlene Foster said "mocking is depraved" and called the video "inhuman".
 McElduff deleted it and apologised, saying he was not alluding to the massacre and offering to meet the victims' families.
 On 8 January, Sinn Féin apologised for McElduff's actions, condemned the video, and suspended him from Sinn Féin for three months.
 McElduff announced on 15 January that he was resigning his seat.
 He was appointed the Steward and Bailiff of the Three Hundreds of Chiltern on 16 January 2018, a mechanism by which an MP's resignation is formalised.

 The constituency of West Tyrone was created for the 1997 election and has been held by Sinn Féin since 2001.
 The seat is overwhelmingly nationalist, with nationalist parties consistently winning over 50% of the vote since the seat was created.
 Despite this, the nationalist vote has traditionally been split between the Social Democratic and Labour Party (SDLP) and Sinn Féin, whilst the unionist parties have been more willing to make pacts to increase their chances of victory.

 Ordinarily, the writ of election for a vacant seat is moved by the party of the outgoing MP, but as Sinn Féin do not take their seats in the House of Commons they were unable to do so.
 In their absence, the writ was instead moved by the Government Chief Whip, Julian Smith.
 On 28 March, the writ of election was passed by the House of Commons.
 The election was scheduled for 3 May, coinciding with the scheduled local elections in England.